rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 We could perhaps have `foo-*` get autoreserved if you publish `foo`, as outlined in https://internals.rust-lang.org/t/pre-rfc-hyper-minimalist-namespaces-on-crates-io/13041 .
 I find that this can lead to unfortunate situations where a namespace traditionally used by one project (e.g. `async-*`) is suddenly given over to a different project (the `async` crate).
 Furthermore, users cannot trust `foo-bar` to be owned by `foo` because the vast number of grandfathered crates we will have.

-Another separator idea would be to use `::`, e.g. `foo::bar`.
-This looks _great_ in Rust code, provided that the parent crate is empty and does not also have a `bar` module.
-See the section above for more info.

 Triple colons could work.
 People might find it confusing, but `foo:::bar` evokes Rust paths without being ambiguous.

 We could use `~` which enables Rust code to directly name namespaced packages (as `~` is no longer used in any valid Rust syntax).
 It looks extremely weird, however.